You realize you’re in a war, right?

 Ok, so maybe no actual firearms or tanks are involved, but you are definitely in a bloody battle for your sanity.

-I hate to dredge up the painful reality of it all, but your toxic, self-absorbed partner is using the three best-kept secrets used by narcissists world-wide – against you!
+I hate to dredge up the painful reality of it all, but the toxic person in your life is using the three best-kept narcissistic secrets world-wide – against you!
 Secrets that, when used proficiently, can bring other human beings to their knees – regardless of status, intellect, education, or material wealth.

-I know you work hard to please your partner.
+I know you work hard to please the narcissist.
 I sure did, back in the day when I was “green” narcissistic supply.
 I could go into the hellish details of all I did for him and his family, but I’ll spare you.

 Narcissists want you to believe that even your best efforts are not good enough.
 The reason they do this is so they can keep you scurrying about for their approval, but never quite receiving it.
 Before long, you’re doing the work of three people, yet not being acknowledged for it.